The Pulse of K-Entertainment

 When will Jung Dong-won be discharged from the military?

-Jung Dong-won expected discharge date is August 22, 2027.
-He enlisted in the Republic of Korea Marine Corps on February 23, 2026, and will serve approximately 18 months of active duty.
-He entered the Marine Corps Education and Training Group voluntarily, and his agency ShowPlay Entertainment confirmed the discharge timeline at the time of enlistment.
-He will be 20 years old when he completes his service.
+Jung Dong-won is currently expected to be discharged on August 22, 2027.
+He enlisted in the Republic of Korea Marine Corps on February 23, 2026, and is serving about 18 months of active duty after entering the Marine Corps Education and Training Group.
+ShowPlay Entertainment confirmed that timeline when his enlistment was announced.
+He will still be only 20 years old when he returns to civilian life.

 Why did Jung Dong-won choose the Marine Corps?